learn-co-curriculum/dsc-intro-to-sets-lab/README.md

  - II. $C \cap D$,
  - III. $C \cup D$.

-## Optional exercise: European Countries
+## Optional Exercise: European Countries

 Use set operations to determine which European countries are not in the European Union.
 You just might have to clean the data first with pandas.